luizmn/video_vault/video_vault/README.md

 When you run the file **collection_listing.py**, Python compiles the code, reads the contents of **video_collection.py** (the file used to store all the movies and) and converts to html so in that way you can view it in your browser as a website.

 When the page displays (**collection_listing.html**), put the mouse pointer over the title to show the storyline and relese year.
 Click on the image to view its trailer.

+####2.2.1 Top 15 movies
+On the right side of the screen there is a list with the top 15 movies rated by IMDb Users (actually the list has 250 titles but I selected only 15).
+This list is extracted from [IMDB](http://www.imdb.com/) via an API from [MyApiFilms](http://api.myapifilms.com/).
+Click on a title and you will be redirected to the IMDB movie page containing more information.